bnf/symfony-service-provider-compiler-pass/README.md

 }
 ```

 Alternatively, you can also pass the service provider class name.
-This is interesting because the service-locator bundle will not instantiate the service provider unless it is needed for a service.
+This is interesting because the service-provider bundle will not instantiate the service provider unless it is needed for a service.
 You can therefore improve performances of your application.

 **AppKernel.php**